Last updated 2018-12-27

 |Africa||Asia||Europe||North America||Oceania||South America||Total|

-According to the rules of the Travelers' Century Club, my country score is now about 93.
+According to the rules of the Travelers' Century Club, my country score is now 101.

 For what it's worth, my idea is not only to set a foot in every country.
 For my own personal purposes, I keep track of several parameters for each country: Whether I've set foot there; whether I've spent a night there; whether I've spent seven nights there; whether I've driven a car there; whether I've flown a plane there (takeoff and landing, not only overflight); whether I've played with ham radio there.
-There are not many countries in which I've covered all six, but there are over 25 countries in which I've spent at least a week.
+There are not many countries in which I've covered all six, but there are 27 countries in which I've spent at least a week.
+I've driven a car in 27 countries, flown a plane in 43 and played radio in 32.

 I've always wondered how far I would be able to venture from home.
 A few trips to the North American West Coast, to East Asia and to Scandinavia felt very far from home indeed.
 More recently, as I've started piloting aircraft in which long trips are feasible and commonplace, I've started wondering what ground I would be able to cover while sitting in the pilot seat.
 So far, as hobbyist pilot I've been forced to make a modest start, but we're working on it: